pensjonatus/flash-fiction/blog/tommy-the-glutton.md

 ---
-title: 'Tommy the Glutton'
+title: Tommy the Glutton
 date: '2012-05-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I remember Tommy from high school.
 He was very skinny and weak; there was no fat